One finds healing on the river at night.

 Remember that for this trip you have to either provide your own boat and gear or rent it from Pedal and Paddle in Shepherdstown.
 Naturally, you provide your own food and water for the midpoint dinner.

-When you arrive, bring your boat and gear down to the boat ramp, then go to park your vehicle, and then walk back to the boat ramp (I will be there the entire time).
+When you arrive, bring your boat and gear down to the boat ramp, and then go to park your vehicle.

 Here are the directions for the trip's meeting point: From Frederick, take Rt.
 340 West (which will take you from MD through VA for a spell and finally into WV over the Potomac and the Shenandoah Rivers), then turn right at Rt.
 230, then go over Rattlesnake Run Creek into Shepherdstown, then turn right on North Princess Street, and go until it ends.
 You are on the city-owned public boat ramp.
 Park therein.